 There are several open-source projects that can be referenced to do this.
 It’s best to refer to them.

 Traditional Android Apps utilizing the Esper Device SDK

 Here is a sample Application that you can use to create a Kiosk Mode app on Esper Device SDK.
 It is a great way to use it as a starting point for your app.

-- We agreed from the outset that the purpose of the kiosk is to operate applications that “run in Kiosk mode.”
-But we also noted that since Android does tend to be a very fragmented ecosystem with lots of moving parts, there are plenty of options on how to implement apps in Kiosk mode.
+- Purpose of the kiosk is to operate applications that “run in Kiosk mode.”
+Since Android is a fragmented ecosystem with lots of moving parts, there are plenty of options on how to implement apps in Kiosk mode.

-- We discussed guidelines on how to use Esper to build your Android apps in Kiosk mode.
+- Guidelines on how to use Esper to build your Android apps in Kiosk mode.
 The three major approaches are: